linuzo/Apollo-Legacy/README.md

 - Need to communicate with us?
 Join our [discord](https://discord.gg/xBN3WR6) group!
 - We are a edited version of Genisys.
 We have edited their generators to our version and have improved the performance
 - You can download .phar from Circle CI.
 Tab to latest build,tap to artifacts selection,tap to DevTools and download Apollo1.0dev.phar

-## Thanks

-Thanks Genisys , ClearSky and PocketMine and ImagicalMine for code :)

 ## Features